amimbs/Odin-Project/asking-for-help/How-To-Be-Good-At-Asking-Questions.md

 6. **Check yourself for typos**
    1. Nobody wants to look for your typos
    2. Go back to a point where the code worked and redo from there.
 Making sure your code continues to work each step of the way.
 If you get to a point where your code doesn't work.
 Check for typos.
    3. Go back methodically and figure out where you messed up.
-Do not waste someone else's time and ask themto do somethin you should do yourself.
+Do not waste someone else's time and ask them to do something you should do yourself.
 7. **Explain what you did to troubleshoot the problem**
-   1. Come up with a list of hypotheses about what the problem might be and then test them methodicaslly.
+   1. Come up with a list of hypotheses about what the problem might be and then test them methodically.
 For each hypothesis, explain what you did to test each
    2. During this process you might solve the problem yourself.
 8. **Explain what you think the problem might be**
    1. Based on your tests in the previous step, provide your best guess on what you think the problem might be,